Module 06: Transformer

 Parameter Counting Formulas

-Understanding where parameters come from helps with model sizing:
+Knowing where parameters come from aids model sizing:

 Per Transformer Block: